drakmor/spark_player/README.md

 ## Integrated bandwidth saver for progressive http

-Hola Player comes integrated with the free hola bandwidth saver module.
+Spark Player comes integrated with the free hola bandwidth saver module.
 The bandwidth saver module uses progressive download methods to reduce buffer overhead while keeping the video loading time to a minimum and the player responsive.
 Bandwidth saver works with MP4/FLV streams.

 ## Examples